IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 So that I can compare it against the hash registered on-chain to verify its authenticity.

 ### Functional requirements
-- When I provide the off-chain text of the Constitution, the cardano-cli should calculate and return the corresponding blake2b-256 hash of the document.
+- When I provide the off-chain text of the Constitution, the cardano-cli calculatea and returns the corresponding blake2b-256 hash of the document.
 ### Acceptance Criteria
-- Given that a holder provides the off-chain text of the constitution then cardano-cli should return the corresponding blake2b-256 hash.
-Provided that it is the same document, the resulting hash should match the one registered on-chain.
+- Given that a holder provides the off-chain text of the constitution then cardano-cli returns the corresponding blake2b-256 hash.
+Provided that it is the same document, the resulting hash match the one registered on-chain.

 ## User Story ID:  CLI.002
 - [ ] Enabler